Swiss wealth tax at a glance

 Lump-sum taxation in some cantons

-In order to keep the effort of the asset valuation low, some cantons and municipalities have a lump-sum taxation under certain conditions, which is more favorable for the taxpayer.
+In order to keep the effort of the asset valuation low, some cantons and municipalities have a lump-sum taxation under certain conditions, which is more favourable for the taxpayer.

 The taxpayer must meet the following requirements in this regard: